 For safety reasons, the speed limit in most work zones is reduced.
 If the speed limit is not reduced in a work zone, drivers should obey the normal posted speed limit for the road on which they are traveling, but be more cautious of road conditions, lane position, and the presence of workers.

 Advisory speed limits are used to identify safe speeds for specific conditions within a work zone.
 These black and orange signs are always used with warning signs.
 Official speed limit reduction requirements will be indicated with the standard black and white speed limit signs.
 Motorists who disobey regulatory speed limits in a work zone may be found guilty of a misdemeanor of a high and aggravated nature and will be punished by a fine of not less than $100.00 nor more than $2,000.00, or by imprisonment for a term not to exceed 12 months, or both.

-Flaggers are used to direct traffic through and around work zones.
+Flaggers are people used to direct traffic through and around work zones.
 In a work zone, a flagger has the same authority as a regulatory sign.
 Do not disobey a flagger’s traffic control directions.

 Work vehicles and heavy equipment will typically have flashing or revolving amber lights.
 You must yield the right-of-way to these vehicles.
 Reduce your speed as you approach any work zone where vehicles have amber lights displayed.